 Five Best Things About Spring Training

 Oh sweet, beautiful, green grass.
 If you’re like me, and most of the midwest and northeast, you are buried under mountains of snow, and winter is still not over.
-We’re expecting another storm to dump more of that white crap this weekend, and nobody knows when we’ll see the lawn again.
+We’re expecting another storm to dump more of that white crap this week, and nobody knows when we’ll see the lawn again.
 It’s not so at Spring Training where they have gorgeous, well-manicured grass just waiting to be played on, a welcome sight for these and many other eyes.

 This sight gives hope that someday that snow will melt, and there will be grass under that snow.
 Probably not as nice as the fields down at Spring Training, but damn it, we will have grass eventually.
 Until then, this holds us over.

 Want to know if a player has a real shot at making the major league roster or not?
 Check out what number he’s wearing this spring.
 Usually, most players over the number 60 don’t have a shot in hell at making it to the 25-man roster that heads north with the big club.
 That doesn’t mean it’s impossible, and it’s always fun to get a look at the future prospects your team has.

 Plus it makes you look like a much smarter and more well-informed fan a couple of years down the road when you can point at your TV during an MLB game and say, “Boy, I remember when ol’ Kelly Dugan was wearing number 72 down in Clearwater with the Phillies a few years ago, glad to see he finally made it to the show, showed a lot of promise back then.”